Wolox/wor-paginate/README.md

 ## Usage
 ### Basic usage
 The basic use case is to paginate using default values.
-This is achieved by including the module in a controller and calling render_paginate in the method that needs pagination to be done.
+This is achieved by including the module in a controller and calling render_paginate in the method that needs pagination.
 ```ruby
   class DummyModelsController < ApplicationController
     include Wor::Paginate